 While it may be tempting to fight against nature and force the rocks out of the soil, this does more harm than good (not to mention all the work, time, and cost required).

 In Gabe Brown’s book, Dirt to Soil, he learned firsthand why conventional farming didn’t work on his ~1000 acres in North Dakota.
 And one of his biggest lessons learned?
 Digging and tilling.

 In summary, digging and tilling kill the beneficial life in the soil.
 This is the same soil life that provides valuable nutrients found deeper in the soil in exchange for sugar given from the tree’s roots.

 Unfortunately, tilling is also the primary reason why so much topsoil is lost from farms.

 As Gabe mentioned in his book, no-dig is what nature does, well—naturally.
 Think about it, have you seen anything in nature that flips and tills the soil as we do?

-So, by not digging in rocky soil, and instead—grow the soil upwards, you’re saving yourself a lot of time and effort.
-You’re also providing your fruit trees (and other plants) with amazing nutrition and health, meaning—more fruit for you!
+By doing so, you’re also providing your fruit trees (and other plants) with amazing nutrition and health, meaning—more fruit for you!